-NSE Clearing takes action when the aggregate margin requirement of direct participants, including requirement for indirect participants, exceeds the collateral they have deposited and when the margin requirement of an indirect participant exceeds their risk limits set by their direct participant.
+NSE Clearing takes action when the aggregate margin requirement of direct participants, including requirement for indirect participants, exceeds the collateral they have deposited and when the margin requirement of an indirect participant exceeds the collateral limits allocated/pledged by their direct participant.
 These actions may include pre-trade risk management, permitting close-out only, withdrawal of trading facility, penalties etc.